Science & Engineering Available Sessions

 About the Program

 Take core courses for your science or engineering major or general electives in math, sciences, and humanities.
 You’ll attend class with French, European, and North American students at one of France’s leading schools in Europe's very own "Silicon Valley".
-Here, you'll have an extraordinary opportunity to study hard sciences—such as chemistry, biology, and physics— as well as chemical, computer, electrical, and mechanical engineering, all taught in English.
+Here, you'll have an extraordinary opportunity to study hard sciences—such as chemistry, biology, and physics— as well as courses in computer science and artificial intelligence or chemical, computer, electrical, and mechanical engineering, all taught in English.
 Most courses are geared toward first- or second-year students to provide a solid foundation in science and engineering.
-Supplement your studies with math, business, and communication courses, as well as general education courses such as humanities and psychology.
+Supplement your studies with business, and communication courses, as well as general education courses such as humanities and psychology.
 While not required, you're encouraged to study French language, offered at all levels.

 - French Riviera